GMOD/jbrowse-components/website/docs/tutorials/desktop_spec_plugin_tutorial.md

 ## Next steps

 After this tutorial you should have a general understanding of the capabilities and potential desktop-only workflows that can be developed for a plugin for JBrowse 2.

+It should be reiterated that the functionality outlined in this tutorial is a simple example to get you started with working on more complicated workflows with more tools -- virtually anything you might do with a script or on the command line can be integrated into the JBrowse UI to streamline a workflow, for example, creating BAM/CRAM files with mosdepth, gunzip, and bedGraphToBigWig tools.

 If you'd like some general development information, checkout the series of [developer guides](../../developer_guide) available.